Buying real estate in Congo-Brazzaville?

 Can foreigners legally buy residential property in Congo-Brazzaville in 2026?

-As of early 2026, foreigners can legally buy residential property in Congo-Brazzaville, but the law places clear limits on what and where they can purchase.
+As of early 2026, foreigners can legally buy residential property in Congo-Brazzaville, but only in certain categories of land and mostly in urban or peri-urban areas like Brazzaville and Pointe-Noire.

 We cover all these things in length in our pack about the property market in Congo-Brazzaville.